Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Can WSI-based Prognostic Knowledge be Transferred across Different Cancers?

 We show the result of $\mathcal{T}\in\mathcal{C}$ and $\mathcal{T}\in\mathcal{R}$ in Figure \ref{fig:results_zero_tf}.
-The diagonal metrics in Figure \ref{fig:results_zero_tf}(a) show the performance of standard cancer-specific prognostic models (\textit{i.e.}, non-transfer models).
+The diagonal metrics in Figure \ref{fig:results_zero_tf}(a) show the performance of standard cancer-specific models (\textit{i.e.}, non-transfer models).
 There are two notable findings from these transfer results. \textbf{(1) Negative transfer}: it is observed between several cancer diseases, as shown in Figure \ref{fig:results_zero_tf}(a).
 Especially for the target SARC (sarcoma) and SKCM (skin cutaneous melanoma), most source models trained on other cancers cannot generalize well to them.
-This reveals the intrinsic generalization gap between some cancers. \textbf{(2) Positive transfer}: for any $\mathcal{T}\in\mathcal{C}$, there always exists at least one positive transfer.
-This suggests a certain transferability of WSI-based prognostic knowledge across a wide range of cancer diseases. \textbf{(3) Transfer to rare tumors}: for all available $\mathcal{M}_{\mathcal{S}}$ where $\mathcal{S}\in\mathcal{C}$, we transfer them to $\mathcal{T}\in\mathcal{R}$ and measure their performance accordingly, producing the results shown in Figure \ref{fig:results_zero_tf}(b).
+This could be caused by intra-task and inter-task factors, \textit{e.g.}, SARC prognosis is difficult relatively (a C-Index of 0.531 obtained by $\mathcal{M}_{\mathcal{T}}$), and a large data distribution gap may exist between SARC and other cancers.
+We will delve into these factors and elaborate on them in Section \ref{sec:main_5_2}. \textbf{(2) Positive transfer}: for any $\mathcal{T}\in\mathcal{C}$, there always exists at least one positive transfer.
+This suggests a certain degree of transferability across a range of cancer diseases.
+Further investigations are provided in Section \ref{sec:5_1}. \textbf{(3) Transfer to rare tumors}: for all available $\mathcal{M}_{\mathcal{S}}$ where $\mathcal{S}\in\mathcal{C}$, we transfer them to $\mathcal{T}\in\mathcal{R}$ and measure their performance accordingly, producing the results shown in Figure \ref{fig:results_zero_tf}(b).
 We observe that, on 8 out of 13 target diseases, there is at least one $\mathcal{M}_{\mathcal{S}}$ that can obtain a C-Index higher than 0.6 in cross-cancer transferring.
 This result indicates that cross-cancer knowledge transfer may be a promising solution to the prognosis estimation of rare tumors.